‘Swing Time’, Part One, Chapter 2

 SNOWY

-Oh, yes!
+(realises) Oh, yeah!
 Of course!
-The boy and the girl who look exactly like us!
+The boy and the girl who look like us!

 BUSTER

-How are we going to pounce on them?
+How are we gonna pounce on them?
 Get them out of the picture?

 SNOWY

 (reassuringly) Leave it to me.
 I know how to handle them.
-(Pause) Hey, look!
+(Pause) Look!
 Whiteman’s about to make an announcement.

 SCENE #20 – INT – DINING ROOM, S.S.
 MAJESTY – DAY, EVENING